qtile/qtile/newdocs/manual/commands/interfaces.md

 passed to `navigate()` are `node` and `selector`. `selector` is `None` when you wish to access the default object on that node (e.g. the current screen).

-More technical explanation about the python command clients can be found at [command-interface][].
+More technical explanation about the python command clients can be found at [Command Interface][executing-graph-commands-command-interface].

 ### InteractiveCommandClient